 Digital IC Cards

-We recommend downloading an IC Card on your phone so you don’t have to go to a kiosk in order to top off.
-For our last trip we both downloaded Suica Cards to our Apple Wallet, linked a credit card and added funds even before we started our trip.
+We recommend downloading an IC Card on your phone so you don’t have to go to a kiosk in order to top up.
+For our last trip, we both downloaded Suica Cards to our Apple Wallet, linked a credit card, and added funds even before we started our trip.

-Here is how we added got a card to our phone:
+Here is how we added a card to our phone:

-Once you get funds loaded onto your phone, all you have to board a train is to tap your phone on the area in the turnstile (and tap out to exit).
+Once you load funds onto your phone, all you have to do to board a train is tap your phone on the area in the turnstile (and tap out to exit).

 Japan Rail Pass FAQs